Introduction to Election Administration and Management

 Why this course matters

-Credible elections depend on sound administration, lawful processes, trained personnel, voter access, operational clarity, and trust in institutions.
-This course helps learners understand the systems behind electoral delivery and the choices that influence efficiency, inclusiveness, transparency, and public confidence.
+Credible elections depend on sound administration, lawful processes, trained personnel, voter access, operational clarity, effective stakeholder coordination and trust in institutions.
+This course helps learners understand the systems behind electoral delivery and the choices that influence efficiency, inclusiveness, transparency and public confidence.

 Key themes covered